 But in Tenet, we see a regular and an inverted person in actual combat as though they’re landing blows on one another.
 This can’t be!
 What we should see is the forward Protagonist feeling beat up at the start of the fight (and well before), only to have any injuries alleviated by the blows happening in reverse.
 When we later see the fight a second time, from the view of the inverted Protagonist, he should likewise feel progressively better throughout the fight as the hits come backwards.

 There’s even one portion of the fight where the inverted protagonist is seen to parry blows from his counterpart.
 How can he block something that’s going in reverse?
 How can he block what he has no way of reacting to, because it’s already happened (in his opponent’s direction of time)?
-This can be argued for both combatants: they’re both inexplicably trying and succeeding to block or dodge attacks that their opponent has already made.
+This can be argued for both combatants: they’re both inexplicably blocking and dodging attacks that their opponent has already made.
+You’ll notice that Nolan spends a large portion of the fight with the two combatants simply grabbing each other at a deadlock; this is because such a position is the only type of combat that can be plausibly played off as mutually occurring in both directions of time.

 Go ahead, accuse me of overthinking.
 Relax, you say.
 It’s only supposed to be entertainment!

 Plus, many of Tenet‘s biggest fans are its biggest overthinkers: this film was made for Redditors, as proved by fan work like this.
-So I’m not engaging on a level that’s alien to those who love the film.
+So I’m not engaging on a level alien to those who love the film.

-The Protagonist, even though he’s new to the time travel game, perceives this immediately, wondering to Neil how the future could possibly kill off its own ancestors.
+The Protagonist, even though he’s new to the time travel game, perceives this immediately, wondering how the future could possibly kill off its own ancestors.
 But Neil more or less brushes this off:

 Neil: But in the future, those in power clearly believe you can kick grandpa downstairs, gouge his eyes out, slit his throat, without consequence.